 Office Hours: 9:00 a.m.to 2:00 p.m.
-(CST) Monday-Thursday.
+(CST) Monday, Tuesday and Thursday.
+Wednesday 8:00am to 7:00 pm.
 Appointment only on Friday.
 Email or text messaging using a specific communication app for the class (app is TBD) are the preferred methods of communication to contact me and/or schedule an appointment.
 Office hours for this term are hybrid (in-person and virtual).
-Students may request a meeting at any time over the course of the semester.
+Students may request a meeting at any time over the course of the semester and it will be granted.

-Class Meeting Day/Time
+Class Meeting Dav/Time

-This class meets on Wednesday evenings, from 5:00-6:30 pm CST.
-Course content is shared during class meetings and through Blackboard.
+This class is hybrid in that it meets on some Thursday evenings, from 6:00-7:30 pm CST.
+Other course content is delivered asynchronously.
+Course content is also shared during class meetings and through Blackboard.